 Use this information to solve problems related to optional devices.

-If you see an error message stating “Insufficient PCI Resources Detected,” complete the following steps until the problem is resolved:
+Complete the following steps until the problem is resolved:

-A Lenovo optional device that was just installed does not work.
+A Lenovo optional device that was just installed does not work

 - Make sure that:

 The device is supported for the server (see Lenovo ServerProven website).

 You followed the installation instructions that came with the device and the device is installed correctly.

 You have not loosened any other installed devices or cables.